This program is for individuals with the unrestricted right to live and work in Canada.

 • Language Skills: Fluency in English, both written & spoken; a minimum of ICAO level 4 English Language proficiency.

-You will be required to enter your personal information, and submit the following 3 documents;
+You will be required to enter your personal information, and submit the following 4 documents:

 *Submit the transcript, degree, or diploma of your highest level of post-secondary education.
 For those who meet post-secondary education equivalency, please upload relevant documentation.

-Please be advised that CAE will only review applications that are completed in full.
+Please be advised that CAE will only review applications that are completed in full, including all the above documentation.
 Applicants who meet the minimum eligibility criteria will be contacted by CAE within 2 weeks of their application with assessment instructions.

 You can initiate your application before receiving your medical certificate.
 We will however, require a copy of your medical to confirm enrollment in the course.
 Your medical must be a Transport Canada category 1 medical – for more information on where to obtain one, please visit; https://wwwapps.tc.gc.ca/saf-sec-sur/2/came-meac/l.aspx?lang=eng

-What do I need to know about the assessments for the Jazz Approach program?
+1.10 Do I need to have prior flight experience to apply for the Jazz Approach program?

 Remedial training, headset, uniforms, laptops, and books are not included.

-Financing solutions are available to cadets.
-Instructions for how to apply for your student loan will be provided to accepted cadets.
+Financing solutions are available to cadets and instructions on how to apply for your student loan will be provided to accepted cadets.

 Please see the attached link for current financing opportunities: